fwji/openshift-monitoring/README.md

 ## Deploy Prometheus - Prometheus Operator

 The Prometheus Operator is an opensource project from CoreOS.
 It's starting to become the de facto standard for Prometheus deployments on Kubernetes system.
-When Prometheus Operator is installed on the Kubernetes system , user no longer needs to deal with prometheus.yml file to define the scrape targets.
-Instead, ServiceMonitors objects are being created for each of the service endpoint that needs to be monitored, which makes maintaning the Prometheus stack a lot easier in daily operation.
-An overview architecure of the prometheus is shown below:
+When Prometheus Operator is installed on the Kubernetes system, usesr no longer needs to deal with prometheus.yml file to define the scrape targets.
+Instead, ServiceMonitors objects are being created for each of the service endpoint that needs to be monitored, which makes maintaining the Prometheus stack a lot easier in daily operation.
+An overview architecture of the Prometheus is shown below:

 ![Prometheus Operator](https://miro.medium.com/max/1400/1*R7cnpxuu-vWYkq7ciAPA_w.png "Prometheus Operator Architecture")